Chisom83/Northwind_Traders/README.md

 ```

 ### Key Insight and recommendations
+- the revenue of the businessflualate because from 2013 the dataset started from half of the year to 2015 first half of the year.
 - Are there any noticeable sales trends over time?
    - There is a downward noticeable sales trend overtime.
    - From October to April, sales were high showing a peak period but from May to September, sales fluctuated and declined.